Lifailon/oh-my-posh-themes/README.md

 >
 ```

-Running time of the currently running process pwsh (CPU time consumption of the current process) | Working set of physical memory of the current process/all running processes pwsh (total number of running processes pwsh) | RAM from sysinfo (via the oh-my-posh plug-in)
+Description: running time of the currently running process pwsh (CPU time consumption of the current process) | Working set of physical memory of the current process/all running processes pwsh (total number of running processes pwsh) | RAM from sysinfo (via the oh-my-posh plug-in)

 ## 📊 Example